lizageorge/my-Stanford-Summer-Sessions/Programming Abstractions - CS 106B/Notes/7-1; Using ADTs Breadth-First Search.md

 		- ![[Pasted image 148.png]]
 	- if you use the *equals operator* you always recieve a reference to the nested ADT.
 So if you're working with a variable assigned using equals signs, be sure to reassign that back into the ADTS
 		- ![[Pasted image 149.png]]

+## Search Algorithms
+- (from the notes of the second part of assign2, Search Engine)
+- the database you use to store information to search can either be a *forward index* or an *inverted index*
+	- forward indexes are when you organize the information by location - so the key would be a url and the value would be all the information on that webpage
+	- inverted indexes are when you organize information by the value - so the words in every webpage would the keys, and all the locations of those words would be the values.
+		- An example of an inverted index is the index of a textbook, where voabulary words are listed with page numbers to find their usage listed next to them
+	- for instantaneous searches, inverted indexes are much better (even though the database itself takes a long time to make)